w3f/polkadot-wiki/docs/kusama-ledger.md

 ### Checking Balance of Your Account

-There are a couple methods to check the balance of your account.
+There are a few methods to check the balance of your account.
 You can use Polkadot-JS Apps or you can use a block explorer like Polkascan.

 #### Using Polkadot-JS Apps